 Meta-personal questions: How did we get stuck?
 What is keeping us stuck?
 What do we systemically deny or negate to keep business as usual?
 How deep does the rabbit hole go?
 How do we prepare for what will happen when these denials are no longer possible, when we have to reckon with the consequences of our collective choices/humanity’s wrongs?
 What is already viable, but still/yet unimaginable in terms of genuinely different possibilities for co-existence?

 Decolonial orientation to depth conversations

 Consideration of how modernity/coloniality has been imprinted in normalised/naturalised modes of:

-- Anticipating, expecting, projecting, hoping (investments in progress, success and futurity)
+- Anticipating, expecting, imagining, projecting, hoping, demanding, extracting, designing, planning, harvesting, consuming, occupying, stealing (investments in progress, success and futurity)

-- Perceiving, coding/storying, analyzing, rationalizing, critiquing, problem solving (investments in universal/totalizing forms of knowledge, authority, arbitration)
+- Perceiving, sensing, coding/storying, analyzing, rationalizing, critiquing, problem solving (investments in universal/totalizing forms of knowledge, authority, arbitration)